-- 1. DAs are to illustrate where it is necessary to cut and/or fill land and provide justification for the proposed changes to the land levels. - 2.
-The maximum amount of cut shall not exceed 1m.
-The maximum amount of fill shall not exceed 1m. - 3.
+1. DAs are to illustrate where it is necessary to cut and/or fill land and provide justification for the proposed changes to the land levels.

+- The maximum amount of cut shall not exceed 1m.
+The maximum amount of fill shall not exceed 1m.
+However, cut and fill greater than 1m is permitted where there is no adverse impact on adjoining properties and the streetscape - 3.
 Fill within 2.0m of a property boundary shall be fully contained by the use of deepened (drop) edge beam construction with no fill permitted outside of this building footprint. - 4.
 The use of a deepened edge beam shall not exceed 1m above natural ground level. - 5.
 Where excavation or filling is required alongside a driveway, it shall be retained by a retaining wall. - 6.
 Council will consider permitting greater cut for basement garages and split level designed development on steeply sloping sites. - 7.
 All retaining walls proposed are to be identified in the development application and shall be a minimum 0.3m from property boundaries.
 Excavations affecting adjoining properties are to be retained or shored immediately.
 All other approved retaining walls are to be in place prior to the issue of an occupation certificate. - 8.
 The maximum height of voids within individual allotments is 3m, as illustrated in Figure 4-1.